SpongePowered/SpongeDocs/source/plugin/event/causes.rst

 ``Cause`` of the event.

 Every event provides a ``Cause`` object which can be interrogated for the information pertaining to why the event was fired.
-The Cause object can be retrieved from an event by simply calling :javadoc:`Event#getCause()`.
+The Cause object can be retrieved from an event by simply calling :javadoc:`Event#cause()`.

 Cause and Context
 ~~~~~~~~~~~~~~~~~